Kitware/tangelo/docs/setup.rst

 numbers like "1.1dev" for the Tangelo package that is built from source.
 The release protocol deletes this tag from the version number before uploading a package to the Python Package Index.

-The :js:func:`tangelo.requireCompatibleVersion` function returns a boolean expressing whether the version number passed to it is compatible with Tangelo's current version.